sourcenetwork/acp_core/docs/adr/001-policy-mutation.md

 There are some security goals are still being identified and refined for policy mutation.
 The goal is to make the system flexible for developers and secure for users, though that obviously requires some compromises.

-Some identified goals, stated informally are:
+Some identified goals, stated informally, are:
 1. Devs must not gain acces to private data after mutation a policy
 2. Collaborators should not lose access to previously shared docs
 3. Mutation must be defined if model check fails